doozr/doozr.github.io/_drafts/2016-08-11-docker-in-dire-straits.md

 ## Deploying to staging

-The first deploys to the staging environment brought fresh challenges again.
+Deploying to the staging environment brought fresh challenges again.
 It would be the first time we were mounting a real NFS mount into a Docker container and SELinux reared its ugly head.